Actually, you can mix-and-match both kinds in the same image.

 Since the stack and static data on x86 is still allocated in 32-bit address space, a 32-bit pointer is sufficient to point to them.

 With the discussion of moving code to 64-bit space, the question of "what size pointer do I need to point to a routine?" comes up.
-In the Linux world, you DO need a 64-bit pointer to point to 64-bit code.
+In the Linux world, you do need a 64-bit pointer to point to 64-bit code.
 However, given the "recompile and go" approach we are taking with OpenVMS (and the tons of legacy code that might have only allocated a 32-bit variable to hold a procedure value), we have decided to implement linker-generated trampoline routines that continue to live in 32-bit address space.
 These trampoline routines can be pointed to by 32-bit pointers and are similar in concept to the Alpha Procedure Descriptor and Itanium Function Descriptor data structures.
-Code that takes the address of routine will get a 32-bit pointer value to one of these linker-generated trampoline routines.
+Code that takes the address of the routine will get a 32-bit pointer value to one of these linker-generated trampoline routines.

 It is exactly the same as moving code from VAX to Alpha years ago.
 For most of the compilers, most of the programs are "recompile and go".
 COBOL does have some minor differences that are listed in an appendix in the COBOL User Manual.
 Some VAX languages needed many changes (all those ".CALL_ENTRY" directives added to ALL Macro-32 source files for example).